devsmranjan/Mausam/README.md

 # weather_app

-Weather conditions at the current location
+Weather conditions at your current location

 ## Screenshot